 62. Do showers have hot water in Guatemala?

 Whenever I stayed at a budget hotel, I rarely got hot water.
-I would be lucky if it was even lukewarm.
+The water was lukewarm at best.
 At hostels, the water was either lukewarm or hot.

-My experience at mid-priced hotels was much more positive, and I usually had hot water.
+My experience at medium-priced hotels was much more positive, and I usually had hot water.

 63. What are Suicide Showers?